shaggy2626/typingmind-themes-extensions/extensions/README.md

-# Insert Code XML Creator Extension for TypingMind
+# XML Tag Creator

-A powerful extension that adds a code insertion button to the TypingMind chat interface, allowing users to easily insert formatted code blocks with language detection and custom XML tags.
+I've developed a TypingMind plugin designed to simplify adding XML tags when pasting code.
+You can easily paste code into a popup box, which automatically generates XML tags and labels them based on the programming language.
+As you may know, when coding with Claude wrapping code in xml tags is crucial to ensure the best output from the AI.

+This plugin is ideal for anyone tired of manually adding XML tags when pasting code.

+### Installation
+Add this URL to your TypingMind extensions:
+```
+https://cdn.jsdelivr.net/gh/shaggy2626/typingmind-themes-extensions/extensions/insert_code_xml_creator.js
+```

 ### Disclaimer
 This extension is provided "as is" without any warranties.
 Use at your own risk.
 The creator is not responsible for any issues that may arise from using this extension.

+## How it Works

+1. Click the "Insert Code" button which is after the Microphone icon in the text input box
+2. A popup window appears
+3. Paste your code into the text box
+4. Click "Insert Code" to insert it into your message
+5. The plugin detects the programming language and wraps your code in XML tags
+6. The formatted code is added right where your cursor is positioned

 ## Features

-- 🎯 One-click code insertion button in the chat toolbar
+- 🎯 One-click code insertion from the chat toolbar
 - 🔍 Automatic language detection using highlight.js
 - ✨ Support for 180+ programming languages
-- 🏷️ Custom XML tag creation
+- 🏷️ Custom XML tag creation if needed
-- 💅 Syntax highlighting preview
-- 📝 Markdown-aware detection
-- 🎨 Modern and intuitive UI
+- 💅 Clean and modern interface

-## Installation

-### Option 1: Direct CDN Link
-Add this URL to your TypingMind extensions:
-```
-https://cdn.jsdelivr.net/gh/shaggy2626/typingmind-themes-extensions/extensions/insert_code_xml_creator.js
-```

-### Option 2: Manual Installation
-1. Copy the `insert_code_xml_creator.js` file to your TypingMind extensions directory
-2. Enable the extension in your TypingMind settings

-## Usage

-1. Click the code icon (<>) in the chat input toolbar
-2. Paste your code in the textarea
-3. The language will be automatically detected
-4. (Optional) Modify the language or add a custom XML tag
-5. Click "Insert Code" to add the formatted code block to your chat

 ## Supported Languages

-The extension supports all languages available in highlight.js, including but not limited to:
+The extension supports all major programming languages including:
 - JavaScript/TypeScript
 - Python
 - Java